On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in DOTI.

 The Jackson Street Storm Drain Project provides a critical link between the lower and upper Montclair Basin system for managing stormwater and offers improved flood protection for residents and businesses in the project area between Colfax and 12th Avenues, from Jackson to Albion Streets.

-Denver Public Works is designing an improved and expanded storm drain system that will be constructed from Colfax Avenue and Jackson Street near National Jewish Hospital, and eventually tie into the existing storm drain system at 12th Avenue and Hale Parkway on the east side of Colorado Boulevard.
+Denver’s Department of Transportation and Infrastructure (DOTI) is designing an improved and expanded storm drain system that will be constructed from Colfax Avenue and Jackson Street near National Jewish Hospital, and eventually tie into the existing storm drain system at 12th Avenue and Hale Parkway on the east side of Colorado Boulevard.
 This section of expanded stormwater pipes is essential in providing improved flood protection to the project area.

 The City and County of Denver, with Urban Drainage and Flood Control District (UDFCD) and Jefferson County, are making improvements to Marston Lake North Drainageway between South Garrison Street and Stanford Avenue and Balsam Park.